You Get Me (film): Plot

-Tyler is a high school student in love with his girlfriend Alison ("Ali").
-One night at a party, Tyler discovers that Ali used to be a heavy partier and would often drink and sleep around.
-Tyler gets angry and the couple break up.
-Outside the party, he meets the mysterious Holly.
-They end up partying and sleeping together.
-They spend the rest of the weekend bonding and making love in Holly's huge house, with Holly telling Tyler her father died and her stepmother travels a lot.
-Tyler says that the weekend was special before leaving, seemingly forgetting all about Ali.
+Tyler Hanson is a high school student in love with his girlfriend Alison "Ali" Hewitt.
+One night at a party, he discovers she used to be a heavy partier and would often drink and sleep around.
+Tyler then gets angry at her after learning this and they break up.

+Outside the party, Tyler meets the mysterious Holly.
+They end up partying and sleeping together, and then spend the rest of the weekend bonding and having sex in her huge house.
+Holly tells Tyler her father died and her stepmother travels a lot.
+He says that the weekend was special before leaving, seemingly forgetting about Ali.